stomt/stomt-unreal-plugin/README.md

 ## Installation

-Use it as example and integrate the plugin into your game by following the steps below.
+Integrate the plugin into your game by following the steps below.

 _If you use an older Unreal Engine version please check out the `UE/[version]` branch._